Home

 The Artist Resume

-Typically the artist resume is a one to two page list of exhibits and related activities.
+Typically the artist bio, cv, or resume is a one to two page list of exhibits and related activities.
 If you are an artist seeking employment, then your resume will be like a regular resume for folks posting for a job on the job market.

 An artist resume for acceptance into galleries, publishers, or museums is structured a little differently and has a different purpose.